 To reduce our emissions, we’ll be focusing on:

-- Improving the performance of our air-conditioning and lighting systems
+- Improving energy efficiency and the performance of our air-conditioning and lighting systems

-- Installing solar on stores and distribution centres where possible
+- Installing solar arrays on stores and distribution centres where possible

 - Working with landlords to access their roof space and/or power generated by their solar systems